yashrajchanchad/Text-Recognition/README.md

 - **EasyOCR** supports multiple languages.
 To add more languages, modify the `Reader` initialization in the `extract_text_from_image` function.
 - PDF processing is done by converting each page to an image before text extraction.

-Feel free to contribute or report issues!
+Feel free to contribute or report issues!# Text-Recognition